GuenterQuast/picoCosmo_dev/README.md

 ## Example output
 The directory `./output` contains the results from a long run of almost 20 days with the Kamiokanne detector.
 The compressed file `rawDP_180403.dat.zip` contains the raw wave forms of identified double-pulses in `yaml`-format.
-The script `plotDoublePulses.py` can be used to read the unzipped file and to produce displays of the waveforms.
+The script `plotDoublePulses.py` can be used to read the unzipped file and to produce graphical displays of the waveforms.
 These pictures are also contained in the compressed file `dpFigs-180403.zip`.

 The parameters of events with double-pulses are stored in file dpKanne2_180403.dat.
-An unbinnded logLikelihood fit of measured lifetimes between 1.5 µs and 15. µs with the script `fit_dpData.py` yields the result shown in figure `life-ofMU_180403.png`.
+An unbinned log-likelihood fit of measured lifetimes between 1.5 µs and 15. µs with the script `fit_dpData.py` yields the result shown in figure `life-ofMU_180403.png`.